alxndrfly/Alexandre---Final-Project/README.md

 # Dataset introduction

 Using the trip advisor hotel reviews dataset from kaggle ( https://www.kaggle.com/datasets/joebeachcapital/hotel-reviews/data?select=reviews.csv ).
-This dataset contains tripadvisor hotel booker's reviews of hotels spanning all accross the us.
+This dataset contains two csv files : 1. ( offerings.csv ) Hotel information with their ids, number of stars and addresses.
+2. ( reviews.csv ) tripadvisor hotel booker's reviews of hotels spanning all accross the us.

+All the hotels mentionned in this analysis are located in different states of the United States of America.
 List of localities of the hotels : New York City, Houston, San Antonio, Los Angeles, San Diego, San Francisco, Dallas, Austin, Indianapolis, Phoenix, Charlotte, Chicago, Columbus, Denver, Jacksonville, Memphis, Washington DC, Seattle, Fort Worth, Philadelphia, El Paso, Boston, San Jose, Baltimore, Detroit.

 # Approach